andre-ff-dias/andre-ff-dias/README.md

 ### Hi there 👋

-:computer: I'm currently working on my portfolio
+💻 I’m currently working on my portfolio
+💾 I’m currently studying Computer Engineering

 <!--
 **andre-ff-dias/andre-ff-dias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.